yuanshunning/pickit-docs/docs/examples/build_a_showcase_demo_with_teach.rst

 See below for images of both models that are used in the detection tab.
 Below the images all detection parameters are given.
-See following articles on how to use Pick-it Teach and an explanation of all parameters.
+See following articles on how to use Pickit Teach and an explanation of all parameters.

--  `Detection: Pick-it
+-  `Detection: Pickit
    Teach <https://support.pickit3d.com/article/162-detection-pick-it-teach>`__
 -  `Explaining the Teach detection parameters <https://support.pickit3d.com/article/173-explaining-the-teach-detection-parameters>`__